ForgeRock/forgeops/README.md

 consequential damages or costs of any type arising out of any action taken by you or others related to the samples.

-## Quickstart

-If you have an existing cluster and it's configured to work with [kaniko](https://github.com/GoogleContainerTools/kaniko#running-kaniko-in-a-kubernetes-cluster) then the forgeops-toolbox allows building and deploy the ForgeRock Identity Platform from within kubernetes.
-This minimizes the a developers local environment dependencies to be h  `bash`, `kubectl`, and `kustomize`.

-Refer to `kustomize/base/toolbox/README.md` for more info on getting started using the `foregops-toolbox`.

 ## Configuration